Dandelion Root Tincture — How to Make It and When to Use It

 Use fresh dandelion root if you have it from your yard.
 The best time to harvest dandelion root is in the fall.
 Simply dig them from the earth as best you can.

-Freshly harvested dandelion roots with greens attached in a basket.
+Freshly harvested dandelion roots with greens attached in a basket to them sit in a wicker basket.

 Remove the greens from the roots.
 Scrub the fresh roots well.
 It will take some doing but it is important to get them clean.